Moderator of the United Church of Canada

 The Moderator of the United Church of Canada is the most senior elected official within the United Church of Canada.
-He or she may be a lay person or a member of the Order of Ministry and is elected to a three-year term by commissioners attending the church's triannual General Council.
+They may be a lay person or a member of the Order of Ministry and is elected to a three-year term by commissioners attending the church's triannual General Council.
 The current Moderator is Rev. Dr. Kimberly Heath, who was elected to the office at the 45th General Council in August 2025 and installed on August 11.

 Role

-The Moderator's authority exists by his or her ability to influence the direction of the denomination, rather than any sort of direct power to unilaterally enact changes.
+The Moderator's authority exists by their ability to influence the direction of the denomination, rather than any sort of direct power to unilaterally enact changes.
 Duties of the Moderator include: